danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 audience's relationship with the artwork.
 Giving the audience access to the code might not do that all of the time but it is a thing to try instead of going along with a prescribed method.

+Expand to include quotes from Stephen Willats as in th "dialog" above with Ervine.

 ```